rabbitstack/fibratus/docs/filters/functions.md

     ```
     is_mindump(path: <string>) :: <bool>
     ```
-    - `string`: File path for which the minidump signature is checked
+    - `string`: The file path for which the minidump signature is checked
     - `return` `true` if the file contains the `minidump` signature or `false` otherwise

 - **Examples**